utopia-foss/utopia/doc/getting_started/tutorial.rst

 .. note::

-  If you sweep over multiple parameters, all possible parameter combinations will be used, i.e. the cartesian product of each ``!sweep``-specified set of dimensions.
+  If you sweep over multiple parameters, all possible parameter combinations will be used, i.e. the Cartesian product of each ``!sweep``-specified set of dimensions.
   With :math:`P_1 ...
 P_n` sweep definitions, you'll get an :math:`n`-dimensional parameter space with :math:`\Pi_{i=1}^n |P_i|` possible combinations.
-  In other words: You'll quickly be in touch with the curse of dimensionality.
+  In other words: You'll quickly feel the curse of dimensionality.

 .. note::